5 Years 6 Months

-There are many specializations that the BVSc course has such as Animal Nutrition, Veterinary Microbiology, Veterinary Pathology, Veterinary Surgery and Radiology, Livestock Production and Management, Animal Genetics and Breeding.
+There are many specializations that the BVSc course has such as Animal Nutrition, Veterinary Microbiology, Veterinary Pathology, Veterinary Surgery and Radiology, Livestock Production and Management, Animal Genetics, and Breeding.

-Any student who wants to pursue the BVSc course is eligible for admission only after they have passed their 10+2 with physical, chemistry, and biology with a minimum of 50% marks from any relevant board.
+Any student who wants to pursue the BVSc course is eligible for admission only after they have passed their 10+2 with physics, chemistry, and biology with a minimum of 50% marks from any relevant board.
 Some colleges conduct entrance exams and then take admission according to the respective marks that the students obtained.

-BVSc courses share a huge amount of deep study about animal anatomy, nutrition, diseases, physiology and their prevention.
+BVSc courses share a huge amount of deep study about animal anatomy, nutrition, diseases, physiology, and their prevention.
 There are many universities that provide this course in their colleges for the students who are interested in doing this BVSc course.

 Full-time BVSc is a 5.5 years course in which the average fee structure ranges from INR 10,000 to 2 LPA.
 The students need to give their proper time to study for this full-time mode.
 There are many colleges that provide this course such as Apollo College Of Veterinary Medicine (ACVM), Mahatma Gandhi Veterinary College (MGVC), Bharatpur, etc.

 The distance-time BVSc course can be done in 14 weeks.
-This course mode is considered for the students who have to update their knowledge, enhance their skills and want to get a better version of themselves in the respective field they have chosen.
+This course mode is considered for the students who have to update their knowledge, enhance their skills, and want to get a better version of themselves in the respective field they have chosen.
 The fee structure ranges from INR 10,000 to 50,000 PA.